17ekeller/end-to-end-pipeline/README.md

   4. PowerBI Report Model

 ### Orchestration
-Since there are multiple steps depending on one another, I chose to use Apache Airflow for this project, creating a Dag that runs at a time interval of 30 minutes.
+Since there are multiple steps depending on one another, I chose to use Apache Airflow for this project, creating a DAG that runs at a time interval of 30 minutes.

 Airflow is also utilized for an abstraction layer with S3 Hooks from the airflow.providers.amazon.aws.hooks module in Python.